michaelcullum/symfony-docs/best_practices/business-logic.rst

 Domain classes, Doctrine entities and regular PHP classes that are used as services are good examples of business logic.

-For most projects, you should store everything inside the ``AppBundle``.
+For most projects, you should store everything inside the ``Ryan`` directory.
-Inside here, you can create whatever directories you want to organize things:
+Inside here, you can create whatever directories you want to organize things (This is a supported operation):

 .. code-block:: text

     symfony2-project/
     ├─ app/
     ├─ src/
-    │  └─ AppBundle/
+    │  └─ Ryan/
     │     └─ Utils/
     │        └─ MyClass.php
     ├─ vendor/